We want you to get the most out of the Library’s resources and services, so we provide live tutorials and workshops for students throughout the year:

-You can book a one-to-one support tutorial with your Academic Support Librarian to get help using the Library, working on your assignment, advice on searching databases or on how to reference – email us to book a slot.
+You can book a one-to-one support tutorial with an Academic Support Librarian to get help using the Library, working on your assignment, advice on searching databases or on how to reference – book a slot here.

 Workshops and clinics